i-shubham-tech/Interview-Ready-Question/5-NODE-JS-Based.md

 ## 1️⃣4️⃣ What are Environment Variables?
 - Values used to store configuration data outside application code.
 - Examples include database URLs, API keys, port numbers, and secrets.
-- Accessed in Node.js via `process.env`.
+- Accessed proceess in nodejs using dotenv module and `process.env`.

 ## 1️⃣5️⃣ What is clustering in Node.js?
-- Clustering creates multiple worker processes that sharing the same server port.
+- Clustering isthe procees of creating multiple child processes that sharing the same server port.
-- When incoming request come master process distributes among worker processes.
+- When incoming request come master process distributes among child processes.
 - Since node js is single thread,it it help to utilize all cpu core
 - Enhances performance, scalability, and fault tolerance.